BayeroSow/Doodle-Search-Engine/README.md

 ### User

 this page focuses on web pages.
-Doogle follows three basic steps to generate results from web pages
+Doodle follows three basic steps to generate results from web pages

 - Crawling
 - Indexing